jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 Before the Commissioner makes a product ruling, the Commissioner must give the applicant a reasonable opportunity to be consulted if the content of the proposed ruling differs from that requested by the applicant.

 ### 91FH Content and notification of a product ruling
-(1) A product ruling must state—anything that does not contain these statements is not a product ruling.
+(1) A product ruling must state—Anything that does not contain these statements is not a product ruling.
   (a) that it is a product ruling made under section 91F; and (b) the name of the person who applied for the ruling; and (c) the taxation law and the arrangement to which the ruling applies; and